 Project Karman is the first project of ASTRA and it aims to design, build and launch a hybrid rocket that reaches the Karman line at 100km height.
 Reaching the Karman line, which is thought of as the outer boundary between usable airspace for aviation and spaceflight, is generally regarded as the first step to developing launch system technologies and serves as a good platform for understanding the technical challenges involved.

-A team of forty students is involved to get the project underway and launch ready
+A team of 50 students is involved to get the project underway and launch ready

-Launch ready in just two years, which would make ASTRA the second student group to reach the Karman line
+Launch ready in 2023, which would make ASTRA the second student group to reach the Karman line

 100km into space